divyabaura/PPOBDA-policies/README.md

-# PPVKGSpecifications and OMOP CDM to FHIR Mapping with Policies
+# PPVKG Specifications and OMOP CDM to FHIR Mapping with role based policies

 ## Overview